-It is important to note that housing options in King County are limited for people with developmental disabilities, and can often take a long time to secure.
 Consider and plan for housing arrangements that will work for your family now and in the future.

-- There are several different types of housing models. - Which independent living skills should be focused on for future housing possibilities? - There are Section 8 vouchers and subsidized units available, through the King County Housing Authority for clients of DDA.
-You can ask your DDA Case Manager or contact Katherine Festa at 206-263-9053. - If not in DDA and wanting to live in subsidized housing you will need to go through housing authorities and get on their waitlists; these are usually several years long. - If not in DDA and wanting to live with support in an adult family home apply through Home and Community Services (HCS) or online at www.washingtonconnection.org
+- Which independent living skills should be focused on for future housing possibilities? - If you're interested in an adult family home or a Section 8 voucher ask your DDA case manager, or if you don't have one contact Katherine Festa at 206-263-9053. - If not in DDA and wanting to live in subsidized housing you will need to go through housing authorities and get on their waitlists; these are usually several years long. - If not in DDA and wanting to live with support in an adult family home apply through Home and Community Services (HCS) or online at www.washingtonconnection.org